 Navajo Point is next.
 Our Grand Canyon tour lookout point offers a choice angle of the Colorado River’s ‘big bend’ area.
 For even more exclusive views, schedule your tour in the morning to watch the colorful changing patterns on the western cliffs as the sun rises above the canyon.
 At almost 7,500 feet, Navajo Point is the highest natural spot on the East Rim.
 You can even see 2,000 feet down the Escalante and Cardenas Buttes, Tanner Canyon and several miles of the Tanner Trail running alongside these buttes.

-Next stop is Lipan Point.
-Lean back as your Pink Jeep Tours vehicle climbs up 80 feet for this lookout point.
-Even at this height, you can still see the tips of the pine trees thriving along the East Rim.
+Next stop is Lipan Point, 80 feet higher in elevation.
+You can still see the tips of the pine trees thriving along the East Rim.
 At Lipan Point, you can see below the Seventyfive Mile Creek and its tributaries running beneath a thin ridge connected to Escalante Butte and joining the Colorado River.
 Downstream of Hance Rapids, you can also see the beginning of the inner canyon gorge where the Colorado River first cuts into the prehistoric Vishnu Schist.

 Time to hop out at the Desert View Watchtower.
 This 70-foot high stone building, also known as the Indian Watchtower at Desert View, looks similar to other structures along the South Rim of the Grand Canyon.
 That’s because the Fred Harvey Company, builder of this watchtower in 1932, also designed Hermit’s Rest and Lookout Studio.
 It was designed to appear much older than its true age as homage to an Ancient Pueblo Peoples watchtower.
 So step inside and admire the lively murals inside painted by celebrated Hopi artist Fred Kabotie.
 After an 85-step climb, get out your cameras for this 360-degree view.
 You can even see the panorama of the Painted Desert’s flat plains through the windows of this National Historic Landmark.